elkhbadr/library_management_system/README.md

 # Library Management System

-This project is a simple Library Management System implemented using Python (Flask) for the backend and HTML/CSS/JavaScript for the frontend.
+This project is a simple Library Management System implemented using Python (Flask) for the backend and HTML/CSS/JavaScript for the frontend, using SQLite for the database.

 ## Features